Wild & Scenic River Vacation Home Inside Glacier Nat'l Park

 Glacier Natl Park Gem

 Incredible, panoramic views of the majestic Livingston range beyond the expansive natural prarie, The guest house is located within Glacier National Park in the midst of wildlife including deer, elk and moose (we heard wolves howl in the distance at nigh!)
 The North Fork River (a wild and scenic designated river) flows right behind the cabin....we floated down the river and were left breathless at every bend.
 The house has a huge covered porch which is perfect for morning coffe (or evening wine) while watching the sun rise over the mountains and sunsets that set the range ablaze in red hues.
 The stars at night were incredible.
 My husband was up at 6AM every morning to capture the.abundant photography opportunities; while I slept in enjoying the restful morning leisure.
 Hammocks provide a restful respite for reading books and afternoon siestas; and an amazingly genuine Montana pioneer and authentic caretaker (aka park historian and resident artist named George) is the host for your visit.
 Truly an amazing location that we will never forget; We can't wait for next year!!

-- Guest Sandy-Steve
+- Guest Sandy-Steve (Portland, OR)

 - Date of stay 09/29/10